Greek Basketball League: Foreign players

 Greek Basketball League teams were first allowed to have foreign (non-Greek) players on their rosters in the 1988–89 season.
 Under the league's current foreign player rules, Greek Basketball League teams must have at least 6 players with Greek citizenship on their active 12-man game rosters.
 Each team is allowed to have up to 6 foreign (non-Greek) players on their active 12-man game roster.

 Starting with the 2022–23 season, each team can have a total of up to 7 foreign players registered on its active league roster.
 However, every team is obliged to select only 6 of them for the 12 man game rosters, right before each game is started.
 Originally, that rotation of 6 of the 7 foreign players was not allowed to take place during the league's playoffs.
 However, it was ultimately decided that starting with the 2023–24 season, the aforementioned rotation of 6 out of the 7 foreign players on each team's roster, is also allowed in the league's playoffs.

 However, there are no restrictions on the number of foreign players allowed by country of origin, or on the overall total number of foreign players allowed to be signed to a team's roster.
 Meaning that for example, any team in the league can sign any number of American players, Canadian players, or players from European countries, etc., that it wants to, and that any team in the league can sign as many foreign players overall to its roster as it wants to, but that they can only register 7 of them at a time to the active roster, and that they can only play 6 of them in any one game.

-Current clubs

-The clubs for the 2025–26 season: